 The final gardening blog on our list is by Jane Perrone.
 Jane has filled her website with a complete mix of content, from blog posts to videos and podcasts.
 There’s a lot of content to keep you busy which is why Jane’s blog has made our top 10 list.

-Jane’s also releasing a book called ‘Legends of the Leaf’.
+Jane has released a book called ‘Legends of the Leaf’.
 It’s a homage to 25 of her favourite houseplants and looks at their history through to how you can look after them to get the best results.
-Her book is currently available for pre-order.

-Hopefully, our top 10 gardening blogs will give you enough content to keep you inspired this season and will help you discover some new and exciting ways to write about your own garden journey!
+Hopefully, these top gardening blogs will give you enough content to keep you inspired this season with your own gardening, be it design ideas, planting vegetables, growing flowers, nurturing ornamental plants or getting to know soil type or the right plants for your plot, and will help you discover some new and exciting ways to advance your own garden journey!

 As always, do let us know what you think in the comments below.
-And if you enjoyed this article, give it a share on social media.0
+And if you enjoyed this article, give it a share on social media.7